oils-for-unix/oils/doc/ysh-tour.md

 ### Builtin Functions

-In addition to shell-like builtins, Oil also has builtin **functions**.
+In addition to shell-like builtins, YSH also has builtin **functions**.
 These are like the "standard library" for the expression language.
 Examples:

 - Explicit word evaluation: `split()  join()  glob()  maybe()`